Ezequiel Duran Player Props: Rangers vs. Yankees

 Ezequiel Duran At The Plate

-- Duran has three doubles, a home run and a walk while batting .294.
+- Duran is batting .291 with three doubles, a home run and a walk.

-- He has gone deep in one of 18 games, and in 1.9% of his plate appearances.

-- In four games this year (22.2%), Duran has picked up an RBI, including two games with multiple runs batted in.
+- In five games this season (26.3%), Duran has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least once four times this year (22.2%), including one multi-run game.
+- He has scored at least once four times this season (21.1%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.